Create Your Support the Cuban People Itinerary

 - Shop for souvenirs in privately-owned shops.
 Giving your dollars directly to private entrepreneurs is a great way to support the Cuban people.
 Art lovers will find it particularly easy to do this as there are so many galleries in Cuba.
 Spend some time chatting with the owners and artists to learn about their lives, too.

-For more Support the Cuban People itinerary ideas, check out our guide to Support the Cuban People activities.
+For more Support the Cuban People itinerary ideas, check out this guide to Support the Cuban People activities.

 Ask a Cuban Travel Expert to Plan Your Support the Cuban People Itinerary